Understanding Unresolved Grief: What is It? What are the Signs? How is It Treated?

 - Unwillingness to speak about the loss or acknowledge it

-- Obsession and preoccupation with the memory of the person they lost
+- Obsession and preoccupation and yearning for the person they lost

-- Isolation and avoiding contact with other people
+- Isolation and avoiding contact with other people; feeling detached

 - Phobias and anxiety (for adults often about their health)